giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 ## Installing the EFS CSI driver

-To install the EFS CSI driver you will need to follow these steps:
+To install the EFS CSI driver in the workload cluster, you will need to follow these steps:

 1. Access the [web interface](/reference/web-interface/) and select the cluster on which you want to install the EFS CSI driver.
 2. Open the Apps tab.